Florida Sex Crimes Attorney

 What Constitutes a Sex Crime?

 Ultimately, a sex crime is an offense that takes place when a person (either male or female) sexually abuses or instigates forced sexual encounters by means of psychological and physical manipulation.
-As further defined by the Rape, Abuse & Incest National Network (RAINN), the following offenses constitute sex crimes across the United States:
+The following offenses constitute as sex crimes in the state of Florida:

 - Sexual assault: a sexual act or a manner of sexual behavior that takes place without the victim’s permission (includes fondling, forcing victims to perform sexual acts, and rape)